 Dart, Mary McNab.
 Contra Dance Choreography: A Reflection of Social Change.
 Hamden, CT: Garland Publishing, 1995.
-Available on CDSS website elibrary.
+Available in the CDSS Online Library.

 I highly recommend this book to all serious callers.
 It is an excellent study of the contra dance scene circa 1992 focusing on the substantial influence that choreography has had on the activity.

 Fix, Penn.
 Contra Dancing in the Northwest.
 Spokane, WA: The author, 1991.